Privacy at AstraZeneca

 Generally, we require that organisations outside AstraZeneca who handle or obtain personal information as service providers to AstraZeneca acknowledge the confidentiality of this information, undertake to respect an individual’s right to privacy and comply with AstraZeneca’s global commitment to privacy.
 The collection and use of your information by these third parties may also be subject to separate privacy and security policies.

 In most cases, if you do not provide information about yourself which AstraZeneca has requested, AstraZeneca may not be able to provide you with the relevant service or information required.

 The Principles require that sensitive information is used and disclosed only for the purposes for which it was provided, or a directly related secondary purpose, unless you agree otherwise or for other specific reasons such as if the use or disclosure of this information is required by law or to prevent a serious and imminent threat to life or health of an individual.

-AstraZeneca’s interactions with you are also regulated by the Commonwealth Spam Act.
+AstraZeneca’s interactions with you are also regulated by the Commonwealth Spam Act or the Unsolicited Electronic Messages Act (as the case may be).
 In compliance with these Acts, AstraZeneca will not send you a commercial electronic message unless permitted.

 Management and security of personal information

 Updating personal information that AstraZeneca holds about you

 AstraZeneca endeavours to ensure that the personal information it holds is accurate, complete and up-to-date.
 You can, in most cases, correct the personal information AstraZeneca holds about you.
 Please contact the Privacy Officer if you believe that the information AstraZeneca holds about you requires changing or has become out-of-date.

 Accessing personal information AstraZeneca holds about you

 You can, in most cases, access the personal information AstraZeneca holds about you.
 All requests for access to your personal information should be directed to the Privacy Officer.
 AstraZeneca will deal with requests for access to personal information as quickly as possible and will endeavour to respond within 14 days of receipt of the request in writing.
 In certain circumstances AstraZeneca is entitled to deny access.
 If access is denied, reasons for the denial of access will be given in writing.

 What if you have a complaint?